-There were no fires in On-Campus Housing Facilities in 2012 or 2014.
-In 2013 EWU experienced one fire located in Pearce Hall on the $10^{th}$ floor.
-This fire resulted in damages between \$0 - \$99 dollars and there were no injuries or deaths during that fire.
+There were no fires in On-Campus Housing Facilities in 2015 or 2014.
+In 2013 EWU experienced one fire located in Pearce Hall on the 10th floor.
+This fire resulted in damages between \$0 - \$99 dollars and there were no injuries or deaths resulting from that fire.
+This was a cooking fire caused by a paper towel contacting a burner.